-If you by chance were not aware of this before reading Cantona’s recent entry into the increasingly popular Players’ Tribune series, you would have come out the other side none the wiser.
+If you by chance were not aware of this before reading Cantona’s entry into the Players’ Tribune series, you would have come out the other side none the wiser.
 Footballers who have participated in these pieces, like Raheem Sterling and Romelu Lukaku, talk about their childhood struggles growing up and how they got their big break.

 Cantona barely mentions the latter, hardly even hinting at his status as Manchester United’s best ever, in the eyes of many.

 Instead, he discusses how his grandfather, from Barcelona, fought in the Spanish Civil War and escaped capture by General Franco’s Nationalists with only minutes to spare, before fleeing to France.
 Cantona’s own father spent his formative years living in a cave until the family finished building their house on the hills of Marseille.